wzbillings/wzbillings/README.md

 ### Highlighted work

-If you want to see some of my projects, I recommend these.
+If you want to see some of my projects, see my **pinned posts** below!
+For a directory of my work by subject, you can check [here](LIST.md).

 <!-- TODO https://github.com/anmol098/waka-readme-stats https://github.com/kautukkundan/Awesome-Profile-README-templates/blob/master/elaborate/K-Kraken.md -->